NSLS-II/blop/docs/wip/qserver-experiment.md

 # Himmelblau Queueserver Demo

-In this demo we will make the himmelblau example, but with ophyd devices inside a remote qserer.
-The queueserver allows us to run the agent in another process, seperated from the experiment environment.
-The devices in the qserver include:
+In this demo we will make the himmelblau example, but with ophyd devices inside a remote Queueserver.
+The Queueserver allows us to run the agent in another process, seperated from the experiment environment.
+The devices in the Queueserver include:

 - A detector whose output is a function of x,y is the himmelblau function
 - a pair sim motors which the detector uses as inputs

 ## Queueserver Configuration

-The queueserver should have a RE which sends documents to a ZMQ buffer and then a Tiled server.
-In this example the queueserver is communicated with over ZMQ.
+The Queueserver should have a RE which sends documents to a ZMQ buffer and then a Tiled server.
+In this example the Queueserver is communicated with over ZMQ.

 We will: